Communicable Disease Investigations including:

 Sexually Transmitted Disease Services (STD, STI, VD)

-- Clinics available by appointment or limited walk-in basis.
-Clinic hours are:
+- Clinics available by appointment only.

-- Medical services including diagnosis and treatment available.
+- Medical services including diagnosis and treatment.

 - Education and counseling.